 The rise of artificial intelligence will have a big impact on all aspects of society and marketing is no exception.
 Which is why 86% of us believe that AI and machine learning is essential to the future of marketing.
 But it’s not going to replace you or automatically make your customer experience better.

 AI is just a tool, like your computer or notepad.
 There might be a time in the future where you couldn’t possibly imagine working without it, but it needs you a lot more than you need it.
 If you’re struggling to come up with new ideas, or convert plans into reality, AI won’t help you.

 Marketing collects vast amounts of data from customers, but often doesn’t fully utilize it.
 In fact, 72% of us want to do more with the data we have.
 We all have so much raw customer information just sitting there, but we either don’t trust it, or don’t realize the potential it has.

 If your company is unable to effectively capture, combine and use data, while also keeping it safe from external threats, you’re potentially missing out on the key information you’ll need to make AI and personalization a success.
 Everything you need is already hidden within that data.
 It’s up to you to find it.

 Modern marketing isn’t easy, but by approaching it with an open mind, while not getting hung up on what you feel you should be doing, it can be made a little bit easier.

 To help you solve the challenges you face, our latest research ebook tackles the hard truths facing modern marketing.

-Download it here to see how to face the future effectively.
+Download "5 hard truths for marketers" to see how to face the future effectively.